pblaney/mgp1000/README.md

 * Singularity v3.1

 ## Installing Git LFS
-In an effort to maintain containerize the pipeline further, all the necessary reference files used are stored in the GitHub repository using their complementary [Large File Storage (LFS)](https://git-lfs.github.com) extension.
+In an effort to containerize the pipeline further, all the necessary reference files used are stored in the GitHub repository using their complementary [Large File Storage (LFS)](https://git-lfs.github.com) extension.
 This requires a simple installation of the binary executible file at a location on your `$PATH`.
 The extension pairs seemlessly with Git to download all files while cloning the repository.
 ```
 # Example of installation of Linux AMD64 binary executible git-lfs file, (other binary files: https://github.com/git-lfs/git-lfs/releases)
 $ cd $HOME/bin